-

 - complete assessments with them.

 Your partner's expected to take reasonable steps to meet social obligations as a parent or a caregiver.
-These are to ensure their dependent child(ren) (including any child they get Orphan's or Unsupported Child's Benefit for) are:
+These obligations are to help ensure children get a good start.

 - enrolled with a health practitioner or a medical practice that's part of a Primary Health Organisation (PHO)